Tomatotech90/github-contribution-log/README.md

 ### Technical Skills Gained

-Gained familiarity with how pwndbg builds and labels memory map pages, and how the `tls` command resolves addresses through architecture-specific registers.
+Gained familiarity with how pwndbg builds and labels memory-map pages, and how the `tls` command resolves addresses via architecture-specific registers.
 Better understanding of TLS initialization order relative to the dynamic linker.

 ### Challenges Overcome

 TLS is not available at `_start` so early breakpoints returned nothing.
-The correct approach was letting the program fully initialize via `continue` and then interrupting it with `Ctrl+C`.
-Initial attempts with `break main` failed because the binary had no debug symbols.
+The correct approach was to let the program fully initialize via `continue`, then interrupt it with `Ctrl+C`.
+Initial attempts using `break main` failed because the binary lacked debug symbols.

 ### What I Would Do Differently Next Time

 Read the relevant source files before starting reproduction.
-Understanding `objfile` and how page labels work earlier would have made the fix direction clear from the start.
+Understanding `objfile` and how page labels work earlier would have made the direction of the fix clear from the start.

 ---